18F/trello-webhook-server/README.md

 server       | An `http.Server` or Express/restify server to attach to.
 Must be an `http.Server` or Express/restify server object. hostURL      | **REQUIRED** The URL that will eventually reach the webhook server.
 This should be a full HTTP URL that is reachable by Trello.
 E.g., https://asdf.localtunnel.me.
 If attaching to an existing `http.Server` or Express/restify server, the webhook server will _only_ listen to its assigned path - that is, if you specify `https://asdf.localtunnel.me/trello-webhook`, this module will only listen to events at that path. apiKey       | **REQUIRED**  Obtained from [Trello](https://trello.com/app-key).
 Located near the top of that page. apiToken     | **REQUIRED** Obtained from [Trello](https://trello.com/app-key).
-Located near the bottom of that page. clientSecret | **REQUIRED** Obtained from [Trello](https://trello.com/app-key).
-There's a link to generate the key at the end of the first paragraph headed "Token."
+There's a link to generate the key at the end of the first paragraph headed "Token." clientSecret | **REQUIRED** Obtained from [Trello](https://trello.com/app-key).
+OAuth client secret, located near the bottom of that page under the *OAuth* header.
 This is used to verify that webhook requests are actually from Trello (see the "Webhook Signatures" section on the [Trello webhook API documentation](https://developers.trello.com/apis/webhooks)).

 Any invalid config parameters will throw an exception.